wwerther/Wordpress-GPX-Plugin/README.markdown

 The graphs are generated with the [Highcharts-API](http://www.highcharts.com/).
 Please respect their license and pricing (Free for Non-Commercial).

+Current development will allow to use [Flot](http://code.google.com/p/flot/) instead of Highcharts.
+It is released under [MIT License](http://www.opensource.org/licenses/mit-license.php) and will be therefore more compatible to GPL.

 ## Installation ##

 1. Download the Plugin ZIP file